hafeild/code-annotator/README.md

 Install ICU v56, here: http://site.icu-project.org/download/56.
 Follow their instructions for installation.
 This will help with certain character encoding issues.
-Configure the charlock_holmes gem to look in `/user/local/include` for the necessary header files.
+Configure the charlock_holmes gem to look in `/usr/local/include` for the necessary header files.
+(NOTE: this is the default location if installing from source; package managers make place the header files elsewhere.)

 ```
 bundle config build.charlock_holmes --with-icu-include=/usr/local/include